Black-Owned Businesses: Service Directory

-Some financial facts: Black-owned businesses are growing, particularly those owned by Black women.
-“The number of women-owned businesses grew an impressive 58% from 2007 to 2018,” according to Forbes.
-“The number of firms owned by Black women grew by a stunning 164%, nearly three times that rate.”
+First, some financial facts: Black-owned businesses are growing, particularly those owned by Black women.
+“The number of women-owned businesses grew an impressive 58 percent from 2007 to 2018,” according to Forbes.
+“The number of firms owned by Black women grew by a stunning 164 percent, nearly three times that rate.”
 Yet at the same time, small Black-owned businesses are getting a fraction of the funding of larger, white-owned businesses.
 In Oregon, Black-owned businesses receive an ever-declining rate of start-up loans.
-Plus, the PPP loans, designed to save businesses during the pandemic, largely shut out BIPOC-owned businesses.
+Plus, federal loans designed to save businesses during the height of the pandemic largely shut out BIPOC-owned businesses.
 In addition to the Black-owned businesses shopping guide we created, we’ve now compiled an ongoing directory of Black-owned businesses that provide all manners of services, from commercial photography to personal styling to moving companies to wellness to human resource needs.
 (For our guide to shopping from Black-owned brands, click here.)
 Scroll on.

 The Black Educational Achievement Movement aids Black students in their educational and professional endeavors by connecting them to Black professionals and educational service providers.
 The Black Student Success Summit, which works with community members to mentor and advocate for the advancement of Black students, offers a variety of programs to prepare students for the future.

 Focused on family engagement, the Black Parent Initiative works to assist families in gaining financial, educational, and spiritual success.
 The aim of BPI is to assist low and middle-income families in support of Black youth in the community.
 Through programs such as parent coaching, training, and education, BPI helps families remain together and work through challenges they are facing, assisting them in building a stable home life.